EI-CoreBioinformatics/CoassemblyPipeline/README.md

 ## CoassemblyPipeline

-Snakemake pipeline to generate and QC genome (co)assemblies (from G&T-Seq).
+Snakemake pipeline to generate and QC genome (co)assemblies from single-cell (e.g., G&T-Seq) or metagenome data.

 **THIS PIPELINE DOES NOT TRIM READS.
 IT EXPECTS THE INPUT READS TO HAVE ALREADY BEEN ADAPTER TRIMMED**